 One important thing to note about oyster mushrooms is that they always grow on wood, either on dead logs or living trees, usually hardwoods but occasionally conifers.
 They also always have white or light colored gills that run down their stem.

 They most often grow in shelf like clusters.
 Different varieties can be various colors of white, beige, yellow, and brown.
 There really aren’t any poisonous look alikes if you follow the above descriptions, most importantly that they always grow on logs or trees.

 Adam from Learn Your Land has a great post and video about identifying oyster mushrooms.

 Regardless, I always recommend that you bring a mushroom guidebook whenever you go foraging, one of my favorites is All That the Rain Promises and More by David Arora.

-Oyster mushrooms prefer cooler weather, so will often start emerging after fall or spring rains.
+These mushrooms prefer cooler weather, so will often start emerging after fall or spring rains.
 This is just a general rule though, as they can also be found in winter, and I have even found them in summer.

 We found these ones in June near the Umpqua river in Oregon.

 We were unprepared when we found these and didn’t have much to carry them back with, so we used a hat.
 We weren’t expecting to find any edible mushrooms, but we got lucky!

 Oyster mushrooms are delicious and ranked as some of the tastiest edible wild mushrooms, along with morels, chantrelles, and lobster mushrooms.
 They are amazing simply sauteed in butter with a little fresh thyme.